seppinho/mutserve/README.md

 [![Build Status](https://travis-ci.org/seppinho/mutserve.svg?branch=master)](https://travis-ci.org/seppinho/mutserve)
 [![Twitter Follow](https://img.shields.io/twitter/follow/mtdnaserver.svg?style=social&label=Follow)](https://twitter.com/mtdnaserver)

-Mutserve is a library to detect heteroplasmic and homoplasmic sites in mtDNA data.
+Mutserve is a library to detect heteroplasmic and homoplasmic sites in mtDNA NGS data.
 It has been integrated in [mtDNA-Server](https://mtdna-server.uibk.ac.at).
 For scalability reasons, mutserve is parallelized using Hadoop MapReduce but also available as a standalone tool.

 ## Standalone Usage
 You can run mutserve as a standalone tool starting with CRAM/BAM files and detecting heteroplasmic and homoplasmic sites.
-By default BAQ is set (``--noBaq`` otherwise) and no indels  (``--indel`` otherwise) are called.
+By default BAQ is set (``--noBaq`` otherwise).

 **Please be aware** that mutserve always reports the non-reference level as the heteroplasmy level, while mtDNA-Server reports the minor component.
 ```